zxhycxq/reactjs-zh/Docs/higher-order-components.md

 Components are the primary unit of code reuse in React.
 However, you'll find that some patterns aren't a straightforward fit for traditional components.

-For example, say you have a `CommentList` component that subscribes to an external data source to render a list of comments:
+例如：, say you have a `CommentList` component that subscribes to an external data source to render a list of comments:

 ```js
 class CommentList extends React.Component {